 To automate their multiple business processes, including work order management, inventory management, and quoting, as well as unify disparate software in use, the customer opted for developing a centralized web-based ERP system.
 They wanted the solution to be deployed in the cloud in order to ensure its scalability and longevity.

-The customer chose Itransition to implement the project, owing to our experience in business process management consulting and in-depth understanding of custom and platform-based ERP systems.
+The customer chose Itransition to implement the project, owing to our experience in ERP implementation consulting and in-depth understanding of custom and platform-based ERP systems.

 Our business analysts and solution architects worked with the customer’s team to define the technological stack and finalize the project requirements.